ABOUT 'BRAVO PRODUCTIONS'

-Bravo are so grateful to everyone for supporting their journey as a production company to date.
+Bravo are so grateful to everyone for supporting their journey as a production company.
 Thank you – it means the world!

 I have to say, I remember so vividly the productions I used to create in my bedroom when I was as young as 7.
 From using a lot of blu-tack to stick a large (definitely not big enough) sheet of crêpe paper to the ceiling to act as my backdrop, to, when I got older, and more responsible, spending my pocket-money on a disco light and a smoke machine for my bedroom — Yes, a smoke machine!
 I just had to be extra careful I didn’t set off the smoke alarm.

 It makes my life to create.
 The feeling that live performance can bring to an audience as it whisks them away from the world for two hours just astounds me.
-The music we hear that can move us and become a soundtrack throughout our lives just from that first time you heard it.
-The magic a child can witness before their very eyes when they visit at theatre for the very first time.
+The music we hear can move us and become a soundtrack throughout our lives just from that first time you heard it.
+The magic a child can witness before their very eyes when they visit a theatre for the very first time.

 Keep supporting us and watch out for that inner child of mine!